-Ford F-150 owners have reported 39 problems related to fuel pump (under the gasoline fuel system category).
+Ford F-150 owners have reported 40 problems related to fuel pump (under the gasoline fuel system category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Ford F-150 based on all problems reported for the F-150.

 The contact owns a 2001 Ford F-150.
 The contact stated that while driving approximately 15 mph, the fuel tank became detached from under the vehicle.
 The vehicle was towed to an independent mechanic, who replaced the fuel tank and the fuel pump.
 The manufacturer was not notified of the failure.
 The approximate failure mileage was 172,000.